 Note from Louise: I've been charmed in the past two weeks – three special guests sharing their wisdom on the Parlour!
 This time it's my colleague Sophie Playle.
 Sophie and I met at our SfEP local-group meeting in Norwich.
-While her SfEP membership is quite recent, there's nothing new about her work with words.

 How I ended up offering a critiquing service